 But this Man, after He had offered one sacrifice for sins forever, sat down at the right hand of God,Hebrews 10:12

-Notice that the context is not by itself, as I have said above, the sacrifice is linked to the New Covenant in the next few verses in Hebrews:
+Notice that the context is not by itself, as I have said above, the sacrifice links to the New Covenant in the following few verses in Hebrews:

 “This is the covenant that I will make with them after those days, says the LORD: I will put My laws into their hearts, and in their minds I will write them,” then He adds, “Their sins and their lawless deeds I will remember no more.”
 Now where there is remission of these, there is no longer an offering for sin.Hebrews 10:14-16